Tactics of the Iraqi insurgency: Mortar and rocket strikes

 bases or locations associated with the Iraqi government or a foreign presence.
 Insurgents fire a few mortar rounds or rockets and quickly escape before their position can be identified and effective counter-fire directed.
 Insurgents use urban areas heavily populated by civilians as firing positions to discourage counter-fire, and in the countryside, palm groves and orchards are used for concealment.
 Insurgents commonly mount mortar tubes in the rear cargo area of civilian trucks allowing them to drive away from the launch position before counter-fire or coalition troops can reach them.

 This method is very inaccurate and rarely hits the intended target, since the guerrillas do not have time to aim properly, but casualties are still periodically inflicted by incoming mortar rounds and rockets.
 Improvised multiple-rocket launchers have also been used to target specific buildings in urban areas.

 Mortars were used in an attack during October 2006 on Camp Falcon, a forward base which included an ammunition dump.
-The depot was destroyed by the insurgents.
+The depot was destroyed by the insurgents, but no casualties were reported.

 Attacks on aircraft

 Since the beginning of November 2003 military helicopters have also been increasingly targeted.

 The insurgents, often concealed in palm groves, lie in wait for the helicopters and then attack the helicopter, usually from the rear.
-The weapons used include rocket-propelled grenades and heat-seeking shoulder fired missiles such as the SA-7, SA-14, and in one case the SA-16.
+The weapons used include rocket-propelled grenades and shoulder-launched surface-to-air missiles such as the SA-7, SA-14, and in one case the SA-16.
 Countermeasures taken by helicopter pilots, such as flying very low at a high speed, have considerably reduced the number of helicopters shot down, by reducing the time of target acquisition.

-Recently, the tactic of flying low has increased the vulnerability of these vehicles to .50 caliber machine gun fire.
+Recently, the tactic of flying low has increased the vulnerability of these vehicles to anti-aircraft guns.
 Helicopters, including Apache gunships, have been severely damaged or destroyed when multiple machine gunners have engaged helicopters at close ranges of 50–400 meters.
 At this range, the kinetic energy of these bullets is sufficient to penetrate the helicopter's armor.

 Another new tactic used by the insurgents to bring down helicopters is the so-called "aerial IED".
 Basically an explosive charge designed in a way to force the blast straight up into a flight path, this new type of IED may have been responsible for the downing of several helicopters.
 Such tactics resemble the Vietcong tactic of placing claymore mines, remote-detonated shaped charge explosives, in jungle canopy to fire upwards as helicopters passed overhead.